harmslab/gpseer/docs/source/tutorial.rst

 :math:`2^{8}=256` genotypes.
 Of these, we have experimental measurements of the transport phenotype for 76 genotypes.

+As an aside, the `API Demo.ipynb <https://github.com/harmsmlab/gpseer/raw/master/examples/API%20Demo.ipynb>`_ demonstrates how to use GPSeer in a Jupyter notebook.
+All of the work in this tutorial can be done in a notebook rather than on the command line.

 If you haven't already, you can download the data file containing the measurements, ``pfcrt-raw-data.csv``, by running: